Jeffrey-Ede/Beanland-Atlas/README.md

 This repository will house code that:

-* Automates the construction of Beanland's seabed atlases
+* Automates the construction of Beanland's CBED atlases
 * Performs aberration and other corrections
 * Identifies and makes use of atlas diffraction pattern symmetries
 * Quantifies material structure, including the individual contributions of atomic orbitals to material bonds